SHAMBALENOK/Papaya/English.md

 Papaya is a web service for school students that brings information about nationwide and regional academic competitions together in one place.
 Users can register, manage their profiles, and browse educational events.

-Project demo: https://papaya-bm5w.onrender.com/ (the first request after an idle period may take some time).

 ## Changelog

 ### Current version